crillab/metrics-examples/sat-solvers/README.md

 ## Description of the solvers

-For these experiments, two SAT solvers have been run, namely *glucose* and *kissat*.
+For these experiments, two SAT solvers have been run, namely *Glucose* and *Kissat*.

 These two solvers are the distinct *experiment-wares* of our analysis.
 Note that *experiment-wares* is the generic name used by *Metrics* to